jmmount/bad_bank_app/README.md

 2. Navigate to the project directory and open the `index.html` file in your web browser.

-3. Create an account or log in to an existing account to start using the banking functionalities.

 ## Future Work

 In the future I would love to do the following:
-- link the balance variable across components
 - Customize the Bootstrap styles
-- Add a login
+- Add login and current user components
-- Connect the data to a backend to keep traack of the user and data
+- Connect the data to a backend to keep track of the user and data

 ## License